edev/sira/README.md

 ### Advanced feature: harness the full power of YAML

 The choice to use YAML for Sira instead of a more ubiquitous language like JSON is intentional: YAML is a very powerful language with features that can augment your manifests and tasks.
-(JSON is actually a subset of YAML, so you can technically write JSON instead, if you are sufficiently determined.
+(JSON is a subset of YAML, so you can technically write JSON instead, if you are sufficiently determined.
 The docs do not cover this use case.)
 The `script` action actually depends on an advanced feature of YAML called block scalar syntax, as noted in the examples above.

-Using a closely related feature, folded scalar syntax, we can clean up the package lists in the examples above:
+Using a closely related feature, folded scalar syntax, we can clean up the package lists from the examples above:

 ```yaml
 ---